dryoo/livemark/README.md

 Livemark plugin
 ===============

 This plugin will put a watermark on your images on-the-fly and caches the results.
+Orginal images are preserved.

 based on [iReflect Plugin]( https://github.com/i-net-software/dokuwiki-plugin-reflect)